tomyHHC/tomyhhc.github.io/_posts/2019-8-7-amwayFF.markdown

 #headerTitle: Are you looking for Financial Freedom?
 ---

-Have you ever been taught concepts of money?
 Are you struggling with money?
+Have you ever been taught management of money?
 Are you worrying about getting a good job?
-Have you even thought about when you are going to retire if you have a really good job?
-What about if you were sick and cannot work?
+Have you even thought about when to retire?
+What about how you earn money if you were sick and cannot work?
 After all, the essential point is <b>how you earn, keep, and use your money</b>.
 I'm glad you are here today and you may be glad you are here too after reading the following important message for you!

 What is <b>Financial Freedom</b>?
-It means your income is greater than your expense.
+It means your incomes are greater than your expenses <b>without work</b>.
 How does it affect your life?
-It allows you to <b>have a right not to work, spend time with your family, travel, eat good food, and do whatever you love</b>.
-The most important thing at all is that you're still earning money while doing the things you love.
+You <b>have a right to work or not to work.
+Do whatever you want, such as spending time with your family, traveling, eating good food, and anything you like to do</b>.
+You have cash flow while doing things you love!
 Unbelievable! :open_mouth: Incredible! :scream: Yap!
-I know you may say that because you just knew it.
+I know you may say that because you may just knew it.
 However, it is possible! :sunglasses:

 A popular Youtuber with millions views can easily made a good amount of passive income through Ads.
 A skilled business investor can just sit at home and earn passive incomes through multiple businesses.
 There are many ways to gain passive incomes, such as Stock Markets, Commodities, Real Estates, Patents, Business Ownerships and so on.
 You can also make passive incomes to achieve YOUR Financial Freedom.
 You just need a map to success. <i>Have you ever dared to dream?
 What is your vision and dream for your life?
 What do you want your life to become?
 Have you taken any action?</i>

-I will be 200% honest to show you what I'm doing in this business, why I'm doing it, and the opportunity to help you achieve your dreams and get your Financial Freedom.
-If you don't like talking about new idea or business, I would suggest you to close this page so that we don't offend each other. <b>However, If you desire finanical freedom but don't know what and how to do, open your heart and mind and take 5~10 minutes to read through this page and ponder about the information.
+I will be 200% honest to show you what I'm doing in this business, why I'm doing it, and the opportunity to help you get your Financial Freedom and achieve your dreams.
+If you don't like talking about new idea or business, I would suggest you to close this page to avoid bad feelings. <b>However, If you desire but don't know what and how to do, open your heart and mind and take 5~10 minutes to read through this page and ponder about the information.
 “Sow a thought, reap an act; Sow an act, reap a habit; Sow a habit, reap a character; Sow a character, reap an eternal destiny”</b> - Spencer W. Kimball.
-Hope this may change your perspective of money, life, and even destiny! :heart:
+Start put seeds of money in your mind.
+Hope this may change your perspective of money, your life, and even your destiny! :heart:

 <!--Button-->
 <div style="margin: auto; width: 100%; text-align: center;">